Miriam Margolyes says Steve Martin was ‘horrid’ on film set: ‘Perhaps he was method acting’

 After he was criticised, the 83-year-old responded: “I suspect I should apologise for my affection for the Englishness of my upbringing, but in some ways, I found it calmer, more polite, more humorous, less tabloid and less money-oriented than the one that is replacing it.”

 Oh Miriam: Stories from an Extraordinary Life is out now.
-Find 11 of the book’s biggest revelations here – from Margolye’s “most-despised” people to her encounter with a “smug” Mick Jagger.
+Find 11 of the book’s biggest revelations here – from Margolyes’s “most-despised” people to her encounter with a “smug” Mick Jagger.